RonaldAllanRivera/book-reader/PLAN.md

 - Implement project skeleton & `requirements.txt`.
 - Decide whether you prefer **local model** (fully free but heavier on your machine) or **hosted free-tier provider** first; configure `LLMClient` accordingly.
 - Once the skeleton exists, we’ll:
-  - Inspect SLZ HTML structure in your browser dev tools.
+  - Inspect the target site HTML structure in your browser dev tools.
   - Fill in real selectors in `selectors.py`.
   - Iterate on robustness of quiz extraction & AI suggestions.